Lifezone Metals Limited (LZM)

 - Competition from established mining companies.

-- Focus on low-carbon and sustainable production methods, appealing to ESG investors.
+- Focus on low-carbon production methods, appealing to environmentally conscious customers.

-- Strategic partnerships with battery manufacturers and EV producers.
+- Strategic partnerships with key players in the battery and EV industries.

 - Supplies low-carbon metals to the battery and EV markets.